coderdojo-japan/coderdojo.jp/db/docs/charter_en.md

 - - We commit to encouraging collaboration, peer to peer mentoring and project work between the attendees
 - - We commit to welcoming volunteers and children regardless of gender, race, sexual orientation, creed, religion or ability.

-CoderDojo FOundation (CDF) commitments to you:
+CoderDojo Foundation (CDF) commitments to you:

 - - CDF commits to act in the interest of the global CoderDojo community
 - - CDF commits to facilitating the community to share its knowledge